First things first, you don’t have to be an interior designer to know how to take your space from blah to gorgeous.

 Then you have task lights.
 Think lamps that go on work desks or side table lighting.

-Then there are accent lights, and these work mostly for decor.
+Finally, there are accent lights which are mostly for decoration.
 Think sconces and dimming lights.

 Create an accent wall